witblack/G3nius-Tools-Sploit/Arm/README.md

 # NOTE:
-    It's coming soon for ARM CPUs model ( Like Android or Raspberry PI ).
+    It's came version 1.0.0 for Arm Cpus ( like android and Rasbperry PI systems ) But it's not have no more information. we are now writing this.